Maine Bicycle and Pedestrian Safety Education Program (grades 9-12 + adults)

 The League of American Bicyclists‘ Smart Cycling program gives you the tips, tools, and techniques to feel safe riding a bike in traffic, capable teaching others how to ride cautiously on their own, and confident sharing the road with motorists.
 Successful completion of Traffic Skills 101 is a prerequisite to becoming a League Cycling Instructor (LCI) and is taught by certified LCIs.
 Traffic Skills 101 requires 4 hours of classroom work, 5 hours of on-bike training, and is offered on a as-needed basis.
-Fill out our Request Form to inquire about the next scheduled Traffic Skills 101 course.
+See our list of upcoming classes for upcoming courses.

 Off Road Bicycle Education (ORBE) Program

 Apply to the Off Road Bicycle Education (ORBE) Program – this program seeks to educate people on 1.
 How to operate mountain bikes in a safe and environmentally sensitive fashion, and 2.
 How to lay out and build sustainable, environmentally conscientious trails that serve the needs of hikers, runners, snowshoers and bicycle riders.

 Bikes for All Mainers Program – Adult Earn-A-Bike